If you have limited cash flow or slow paying customers you’ve probably heard of invoice factoring.

 If you want the full amount of your invoice paid within a few days, choose invoice finance.
 Plus, it won’t affect your customer relationships.

-If you want the money instantly, for the lowest cost and you want to not only protect your customer relationships but offer them even more value, then choose a credit stretch.
+If you want the money instantly, for the lowest cost and you want to not only protect your customer relationships but offer them even more value, then choose Fellow Pay.
 And because the stretch is insured you are guaranteed to get paid and don’t need to worry about your customer paying you.

 And if you’re planning on launching a new product range or building something new, a line of credit could be a better option than getting a long term loan.

-If you’re interested in applying for a credit stretch, you can create an account today (it takes just 5 minutes) and then you’re free to find out if your customer is creditworthy enough for us to finance you.
+If you’re interested in applying at Fellow Pay, you can create an account today (it takes just 5 minutes) and then you’re free to find out if your customer is creditworthy enough for us to finance you.